Burns and Scalds Minor Burns without blisters.

 Ticks

-Place tweezers close to the head of the tick and the pull the tick away from the point of attachment.
-Call my office if the head remains attached, or if your child develops symptoms such as fever, rash, or headache.
+Place tweezers close to the head of the tick and then pull the tick away from the point of attachment.
+Call the office if the head remains attached, or if your child develops symptoms such as fever, rash, or headache.

 Snake Bites